Note: This story was written after The Dream. One would much better relate to this story after reading The Dream first.

 Al could see the changes of his demeanor as memories of his childhood played through his mind.
 As he drove past the corner where the two funeral homes sat across from each other standing guard over the crossroads where they used to make a U-turn on Main St as they "drug main" usually with their girl or some buddies, he shifted gears and gained a little speed That was pretty much the bulk of Rector.
 Blink your eyes and you've missed it.
 Gilbert sat watching the countryside roll by all the while wondering where he was going to sleep tonight.

-He smile within as he recalled the old song he'd heard all his life: "May I sleep in your barn tonight Mister . . . .
+He smiled within as he recalled the old song he'd heard all his life: "May I sleep in your barn tonight Mister . . . ."

 As they rolled along the highway northward he remembered it had a foundation of Cypress logs which were laid side by side through the swampy land for a road.
 The huge logs were still there after some ninety + years.
 Eventually the road bed had been built up with years of gravel and traffic packing it down.
 It was now paved and the edges where the logs were once visible, had been widened and tapered down to the bottom of the tail ditches on each side effectively covering the logs completely.